Natural gas in the United States: Liquified natural gas

-As of 2014, the only active LNG export terminal in the US was in Kenai, Alaska.
-The plant, with a capacity of 0.2 BCF per day, is owned by ConocoPhillips, and has been exporting LNG since 1969.
+As of 2014, the only active LNG export terminal in the U.S. was in Kenai, Alaska.
+The plant, with a capacity of 0.2 BCF per day, is owned by ConocoPhillips and has been exporting LNG since 1969.
 Most exported LNG went to Japan.

-The New England States are connected by pipeline to the rest of the US and to Canada, but the existing pipelines are insufficient to supply the winter demand.
+The New England States are connected by pipeline to the rest of the U.S. and to Canada, but the existing pipelines do not supply the winter demand.
 For this reason, a quarter of New England's demand for gas is supplied by more-expensive LNG.
 Four LNG import terminals serve New England, but most LNG imported to New England arrives through the Everett terminal in Boston, and the Canaport terminal in New Brunswick, Canada.
 As of 2015, pipelines were under construction to carry cheaper gas from Pennsylvania to New England.

 In 2023, exports of LNG from the United States increased by 12% from the previous year, reaching an average of 13.6 billion cubic feet per day (Bcf/d) in December, and contributing to a record annual total of 20.9 Bcf/d for all natural gas exports.
 This increase in LNG exports played a significant role, with the U.S. providing nearly half of Europe's LNG imports for the year.
 Meanwhile, overall U.S. natural gas imports decreased by 3% to 8.0 Bcf/d, largely due to milder winter temperatures and disruptions from wildfires in western Canada, which led to a 9% reduction in imports during April and May compared to the same months in 2022.
-Additionally, U.S. LNG imports remained minimal, below 0.1 Bcf/d, primarily servicing the New England market during peak demand periods, especially in the winter.
+U.S. LNG imports remained minimal, below 0.1 Bcf/d, primarily servicing the New England market during peak demand periods, especially in the winter.
+In early 2026, Saudi Arabia signed a 20-year deal to receive 1 million tonnes of LNG per year from the USA.